BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/6_2_Sending_a_Transaction_with_a_Locktime.md

 Cancelling a locktime transaction is _very_ simple: you send a new transactions using at least one of the same UTXOs.

-## Summary: Sending a Raw Transaction with a Locktime
+## Summary: Sending a Transaction with a Locktime

 Locktime offers a way to create a transaction that _should_ not be relayable to the network and that _will_ not be accepted into a block until the appropriate time has arrived.
 In the meantime, it can be cancelled simply by reusing a UTXO.